-Valuable content and SEO optimized blog posts rank higher in the search engine results page.
+Valuable content and SEO-optimized blog posts rank higher on the search engine results page.

 The top three links in the search engine page result receive the most traffic.

-Your objective for writing art blog posts is to drive traffic to your artist website.
+Your objective for writing art blog posts is to drive traffic to your artist’s website.

 Optimize your website so it will rank high in the search engine page results.